Plan a Landscape Project

 Develop an Irrigation Plan

 Once you have a planting plan completed, you need to figure out how you are going to water.
 We recommend using drip irrigation because the water is delivered right at the root zone.
-Designing and installing a drip system can be technically challenging, so check Install an Irrigation System for advice on types of drip systems, where to purchase and installation tips.
+Designing and installing a drip system can be technically challenging, so check Irrigation Systems for advice on types of drip systems, where to purchase and installation tips.
 A great local resource is The Urban Farmer Store, where they offer free irrigation design sketch with a product purchase from their store.

 Estimate the Cost